Tim Mannah: Playing career

 At the end of the 2018 season, Mannah made 18 appearances for Parramatta and scored 1 try as the club endured a horrid season on and off the field claiming its 14th wooden spoon and Mannah's third wooden spoon since beginning his first grade career with The Eels in 2009.

 For the start of the 2019 NRL season, Mannah was selected to play from the bench by coach Brad Arthur.
 In Round 6 2019, Mannah played from the bench as Parramatta defeated Wests Tigers 51–6 in the opening NRL game to be played at the new Western Sydney Stadium.
 In Round 9 2019, Mannah played from the bench as Parramatta suffered their third worst loss since coming into the competition in 1947, losing to Melbourne 64–10 at Suncorp Stadium.

 On 28 May 2019, Mannah was demoted to reserve grade by coach Brad Arthur after the club had suffered 3 disappointing losses in a row, culminating in a 16–10 loss against last placed Penrith.

 In June 2019, it was revealed that Mannah was on the verge of signing with the Wests Tigers for the remainder of the 2019 NRL season but the deal never materialised.
 On 2 September 2019, it was revealed that Mannah would be leaving Parramatta after 11 years at the club.

 For the remainder of the 2019 season, Mannah played for Parramatta's feeder club the Wentworthville Magpies in the Canterbury Cup NSW.
 Mannah played in Wentworthville's amazing run to the grand final as they reached the decider after finishing 8th on the table.
 Mannah's final game as a player came in the final against Newtown which Wentworthville lost 20–15 after extra-time at the Western Sydney Stadium.

 On 29 September 2019, Mannah was named in the 2019 Canterbury Cup NSW team of the season.

+Post playing

+After retiring from the NRL, Mannah stayed with the Eels in a behind the scenes role in the clubs media section.
+On 8 August 2023, Mannah received a life membership from the club.
+On 14 January 2025, the Eels announced that Mannah was named as one of the clubs Foundation Ambassadors.